PhilboBaggins/assorted-pcbs/Ethernet tap/README.md

 This board is only intended to work with only 10/100 Ethernet, it will not be able to sniff gigabit Ethernet traffic as

-No care has been taken to layout the signal traces so that the differential signals have matched impedances; they're short traces and we are only dealing with 10/100 Ethernet here so hopefully it won't affect things too much.
+No care has been taken to layout the signal traces so that the differential signals have matched impedance; they're short traces and we are only dealing with 10/100 Ethernet here so hopefully it won't affect things too much.

 ![Board photo](./board-photo.jpg)